kubernetes-retired/service-catalog/docs/walkthrough-1.6.md

 default-token-3k61z   kubernetes.io/service-account-token   3         30m
 ```

-# Step 7 - Deprovisioning the ServiceInstance
+# Step 7 - Deleting the `ServiceInstance`

 Now, we can deprovision the instance.
 To do this, we simply *delete* the
 `ServiceInstance` resource that we previously created:

 ```console
 kubectl --context=service-catalog delete -n test-ns instances ups-instance
 ```

-# Step 8 - Deleting the ServiceBroker
+# Step 8 - Deleting the `ServiceBroker`

 Next, we should remove the broker server, and the services it offers, from the catalog.
 We can do
 so by simply deleting the broker: